caterina-prior/PyCosmo_SimGadget/README.md

 # PyCosmo Power Spectrum Generator

-This repository sets up a Python-based environment for computing cosmological power spectra using a custom wrapper built on PyCosmo and GSL (GNU Scientific Library).
+This repository sets up a Python-based environment for computing cosmological power spectra using a custom wrapper built on PyCosmo.
 The build is managed using make.

 ## Project structure
 ```